GoogleCloudPlatform/cloud-run-release-operator/README.md

 the label `rollout-strategy=gradual` every minute by looking at the candidate's metrics for the past 30 minutes by default.

-The health is determined using the metrics and configured health criteria.
-Based on the health result, the candidate will be rolled forward or back automatically.
-By default, the only health criteria is a expected max server error rate of 1%.
+- The health is determined using the metrics and configured health criteria
+- By default, the only health criteria is a expected max server error rate of 1%
+- If metrics show a healthy candidate, traffic to candidate is increased
+- If metrics show an unhealthy candidate, a roll back is performed

 ## How does it work?